When you purchase through links on our site, we may earn an affiliate commission. This doesn’t affect our editorial independence.

 Credit: Wondergressive

-Patents have been filed by companies such as Facebook (Meta) and Neuralink for Brain-Computer Interface (BCI) technology.
-This technology has the potential to transform medical treatments, gaming, and communication.
+Neuralink and Meta and a few other companies have submitted patent applications for their Brain-Computer Interface (BCI) technology.
+It has the potential to revolutionize communication, gaming, and medicinal treatments.
 The device can decode brain impulses so that users can text, control things, or even converse discreetly.
 For instance, electrodes have been implanted in the brains of people with epilepsy to better record and possibly forecast neurological mishap that causes seizures.

 There have also been successful trials for deep-brain stimulation.
 It involves using implanted devices to stimulate important brain areas.
 This is a proven remedy for Parkinson’s disease and could one day be used to treat depression.
 However, the idea of getting one’s skull drilled and medics inserting chips into your brain is probably not going to be appealing in real life.